ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 If in water, float on the back, with
 the nose and month preeethuc
 For appoplexy, raise the head and
-body; for fainting, lay the por
+body; for fainting, lay the pors
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_drinksmall_ver01:data:sn84026923:0023728835A:1873031901:0318/pct:3.177794,64.867929,12.950467,25.862525/!600,600/0/default.jpg"/>
 </td>